tarynwou/team-leaderboard/README.md

 - As a user, I want to be able to reload my last leaderboard from file

 ## Phase 4: Task 2
 I have chosen to test and design my Leaderboard class to be robust.
+The removeProfile(String name) method throws the NotOnLeaderboardException.

 ## Phase 4: Task 3